top of page

 ANNOUNCED November 2007

-After the vibrancy of the early and mid-00s had simmered down, and the 2010s approaching, phones coming out at this time were often black, rectangular, and ugly.
-I've marked this era The Curse of the Black Brick (not to be confused with the brick phone of the 80s).
-This is where the nostalgia dies out and reality sets in for me.
-Not only was I changing phones to satisfy a trend or novelty− I was bored.
+Another sorry follow-up to an exciting product (LG Chocolate 2), it’s apparent by this point that the spirit that made early and mid-00s technology so fun had begun to simmer down.
+With the 2010s fast approaching, people tend to forget how phones coming out at this time were often black, rectangular, and ugly.
+I’ve marked this era The Curse of the Black Brick (not to be confused with the brick phone of the 80s)—where the nostalgia dies out and reality sets in.
+By the late 00s, not only was I changing phones to satisfy a trend or novelty, but I was bored.
 And apparently, so were the phone companies.
-This phone had two screens− one for the main screen and a touchpad below for the menu.
-God only knows why−it was fucking ugly.
+The only slightly innovative feature on this phone (which now comes off as silly) was its two separate touchscreens: one for the main screen and a touchpad below for the menu.

 10. LG enV 2 VX91004